 The most effective email signatures use a design hierarchy to balance content, form, and imagery.
 Use dividers or white room, where ever possible, to distinguish the various elements of the email signature and draw the reader’s attention.
 By including bold, capped, and coloured content, the user’s attention can be grabbed so use it appropriately.

 Too much and it’s overpowering, too less and it’s boring.
 It’s all about the balance.

 8. Call to action

 One of the best things you can include in your email signature is a call-to-action.
-The best email signature CTAs are short, up-to-date, non-pushy, and in line with the style of your email making them feel more like post-script, and less like a sales pitch (though the idea is to pitch your brand or service or product).
+The best email signature CTAs are short, up-to-date, non-pushy, and in line with the style of your email making them feel more like a post-script, and less like a sales pitch (though the idea is to pitch your brand or service or product).
 Pick a CTA that reflects one brand’s ideals and marketing goals.
 You can modify your CTA as and when required.

 Jane Doe I Sr. Digital Marketing Strategist

 123 Street I City, State, Country

 But do keep in mind that if you list every phone number, email address, or social media channel that you belong to, the less likely the receiver is to click on any of them — a concept known as the Paradox of Choice.